 The following bar chart and table are intended to help you understand the risks of investing in the Fund.
-The bar chart shows the performance of the Fund's ETF Shares (based on NAV) in their first full calendar year.
+The bar chart shows how the performance of the Fund's ETF Shares (based on NAV) has varied from one calendar year to another over the periods shown.
 The table shows how the average annual total returns of the Fund compare with those of its target index and another comparative index, which have investment characteristics similar to those of the Fund.
+In March, 2025, Vanguard Total Corporate Bond ETF changed its investment strategy from seeking to track the Bloomberg U.S. Corporate Bond Index (Index) by investing all, or substantially all, of its assets in three underlying ETFs (Vanguard Short-Term Corporate Bond ETF, Vanguard Intermediate-Term Corporate Bond ETF, and Vanguard Long-Term Corporate Bond ETF) to investing all, or substantially all, of its assets directly in the bonds that comprise the Index.
 Keep in mind that the Fund's past performance (before and after taxes) does not indicate how the Fund will perform in the future.
 Updated performance information is available on our website at vanguard.com/performance.

-Annual Total Returns - Vanguard Total World Bond ETF Shares1
+Annual Total Returns - Vanguard Total Corporate Bond ETF Shares1

-1 The year-to-date return as of the most recent calendar quarter, which ended on September 30, 2024, was 4.02%.
+1 The year-to-date return as of the most recent calendar quarter, which ended September 30, 2024, was 5.39%.

-During the period shown in the bar chart, the highest and lowest returns for a calendar quarter were:
+During the periods shown in the bar chart, the highest and lowest returns for a calendar quarter were:

 Total Return Quarter

-Highest 6.60% December 31, 2023
+Highest 8.57% June 30, 2020

-Lowest -5.31% March 31, 2022
+Lowest -7.48% March 31, 2022